PCCLibrary/alma-mashup-scss/README.md

 # alma-mashup-scss
-Workflow to generate alma mashup css using Gulp/SCSS
+Workflow to generate alma mashup css using Gulp/SCSS for use with Primo NUI.

+## Install
+- Navigate inside the local copy of the repo.
+- Run `npm install`

+Requires gulp & node-sass.

 ## Instructions
 - Copy selector from /src/css stylesheet.